Need to Move In a Hurry? Moving Tips For Your Last-Minute Move

 • Consider swapping out boxes for stackable, reusable plastic bins.

-We’re not going to sugarcoat it; a last-minute move can be stressful.
+We’re not going to sugarcoat it: A last-minute move can be stressful.
 The added pressure of packing and organizing against a clock can be intense, but these tips can help lighten your load.
 Plus, once you’ve successfully conquered moving at hyperspeed, every other move will probably feel that much easier — at least that’s the goal.
 But for now, you’d better get moving — the clock is ticking!

 Alex Keight is a writer who has lived — and moved — all over the country and the world.
 She is an expert at packing, whether it’s for a long-distance move or a short weekend trip.
 When she’s not writing or on the move, Alex spends her time giving her cat booty pats, cooking up dishes in the kitchen, and buying way more books than she knows she’ll ever actually get to reading.